 Watchful Waiting for Germ Cell Tumors

-When a benign germ cell tumor located outside the brain causes no or few symptoms, an NYU Langone doctor may recommend watchful waiting, in which he or she simply monitors your child’s condition.
+When a benign germ cell tumor located outside the brain causes no or few symptoms, your child’s doctor at Hassenfeld Children’s Hospital at NYU Langone may recommend watchful waiting, in which he or she monitors your child’s condition.
 The doctor does not prescribe treatment until symptoms appear or change.

 Typically, watchful waiting is recommended for small, benign tumors or small, slow-growing malignant tumors that haven’t spread to other areas of the body.
 These tumors include some ovarian and testicular germ cell tumors, usually those smaller than 3 centimeters.